 Figure 9: Example of a Monte Carlo analysis on the PC-2Z-2MI (Table 3) AM.
 Results are illustrated for the number of analogues on the 1st and 2nd level of analogy, along with the results of the sequential calibration (red cross).

 The use of such a random method allows informing on the parameters sensitivity, and so on the importance of the expected precision of the calibration results.
 It helps understanding how different parameterizations can end up to relatively similar performances.
-Using Mote Carlo analyses allows to easily display the parameters sensitivity while allowing a high degree of freedom to the AM.
+Using Monte Carlo analyses allows to easily display the parameters sensitivity while allowing a high degree of freedom to the AM.

 5.5 Global optimization